 We are family:

-Somewhen in 1998 Phazor got in contact with me, after he stumbled upon the Cascade Homepage.
-Curiosly he asked me, if this Cascade has some relation with his old Amiga group and if I had some old Amiga demos of Cascade.
-It was the first time I was aware that a scene group named Cascade had already existed before Mr.Lee and me were taking over the name.
-Normally this would have been a frustrating moment, but no: knowing that old scene stuff was around, containing a Cascade logo, was an somehow electrifying idea.
-After having some thoughts about everything (and exchanging several mails with Phazor and other former members), I decided to merge both old and new group together - we are family, ayeah!
+Somewhen in 1998 Phazor from the former Swedish Amiga Section of Cascade got in contact with me, after he stumbled upon the Cascade Homepage.
+Curiosly he asked me, if this group has some relation with his old group.
+It was the first time I was aware that a scene group named Cascade had already existed before.
+After having some thoughts about everything (and exchanging several mails with Phazor and other former members I got hold of), we came over that it always has been just one group.
+Cascade had never been dissolved, anyway.
+Old or new line-up, wtf?
+We are family, ayeah!

 Zeld!n, May 2007